magomimmo/modern-cljs/doc/tutorial-08.md

 ### compile-root

-Take now a look to `compile-root` which is defined in `compiler.clj`.
+Take now a look at `compile-root` which is defined in `compiler.clj`.
 Here is the orginal definition of `compile-root`.

 ```clojure